Starting a Business

 Data breach and cyber liability insurance

-As the name implies, a data breach policy covers you when hackers break into your company’s stored data.
+As the name implies, a data breach policy can cover you when hackers break into your company’s stored data.
 Sometimes data breach coverage is included in an errors and omissions policy.
 An independent data breach policy typically offers broader protections for losses during a data breach.
 If a data breach would cost you more than the average business, you may wish to purchase higher limits of data breach protection.

 How much does business insurance cost?